nautobot/nautobot/nautobot/docs/plugins/development.md

 The top level is the project root.
 Immediately within the root should exist several items:

-* `pyproject.toml` - This is the PEP518 standard for the method to projects to specify their build.
+* `pyproject.toml` - This is the PEP 517 standard for the method to projects to specify their build.
 * `README.md` - A brief introduction to your plugin, how to install and configure it, where to find help, and any other pertinent information.
 It is recommended to write README files using a markup language such as Markdown.
 * The plugin source directory, with the same name as your plugin.